apache/samza/docs/learn/documentation/0.7.0/container/state-management.md

 #### In-memory state with checkpointing

-A simple approach common in academic stream processing systems is to simply to periodically save out the state of the task's in-memory data.
+A simple approach, common in academic stream processing systems, is to periodically save out the state of the task's in-memory data.
 S4's [state management](http://incubator.apache.org/s4/doc/0.6.0/fault_tolerance) implements this approach&mdash;tasks implement Java's serializable interface and are periodically serialized using java serialization to save out copies of the processor state.

 This approach works well enough if the in-memory state consists of only a few values.
 However since you have to save out the complete task state on each save this will become increasingly expensive as task state grows.
 Unfortunately most use cases we have seen revolve around joins and aggregation and so have large amounts of state&mdash;often many gigabytes.
 This makes periodic full dumps extremely impractical.
 Some academic systems handle this case by having the tasks produce "diffs" in addition to full checkpoints.
 However this requires a great deal of complexity in the task to track what has changed and efficiently produce a compact diff of changes.